 What does that mean?
 I believe that means this:

-The US is about to be handed over to it's enemies as judgment from God, just as the Israelites from Old Testament times were handed over many times to enemy nations when the Israelites fell away from God -- God who had delivered them from slavery to the Egyptians and a story retold recently in the movie "Exodus: Gods and Kings" now on DVD.
+The US is going to fall to to its enemies as judgment from God, just as the Israelites from Old Testament times were handed over many times to enemy nations when the Israelites fell away from God.
+The repeating theme of the Old Testament is that God delivered the Israelites from slavery to the Egyptians (and other nations at other times) and yet they always fell away from God again.

 Some of you are not on this page yet.
 It might be a good time to get on that page.